danialgoodwin/ultimate-city/README.md

 - The library is the makerspace/hackerspace, including 3D printers, and a museum, and a child-care center
 - 24-hour stores or vending machines
 - Vertical farms
-- Ring road with green belt
+- Ring road with green belt3
 - How to start a car-free neighborhood
     - Garage (under 24/7 surveillance) somewhere nearby ish.
     - Handle cases for emergency services and moving services.
 What about large grocery trips or large furniture?